useronetestgitcollab/TestCollabRepo/README.md

 This is the first commit that's going to be cherry-picked on master.
 This is the second commit that's going to be cherry-picked on master.

+### Exercise 7

+This is the first commit that's going to get rebased onto master using interactive rebase.

+This is the seccond commit, a dummy one that's going to be skipped during the interactive rebase.

+This is the third commit that's going to get rebased onto master using interactive rebase.
+This commit will become the first one after the rebase.